 Regenerate Windows 10 Boot Image

-Select completely regenerate the boot images and click next, next and finish.
+Select completely regenerate the boot images and click next, and finish.

-Once the deployment shares successfully updated with the boot image, then copy the LiteTouchPE_x64.iso from the deployment share “Boot” folder to other location.
+Once the deployment shares are successfully updated with the boot image, copy the LiteTouchPE_x64.iso from the deployment share “Boot” folder to another location.
 We can use the same boot image in VM 2 to capture the image.

 Boot VM from ISO

-Turn on the VM and press any key to start boot from CD option.
+Turn on the VM and press any key to start booting from the CD option.

-Once booting started below screen will appear then click on “Run the Deployment Wizard to install a new Operating System”
+Once booting starts below screen will appear.
+Then click on “Run the Deployment Wizard to install a new Operating System.”

 - Then provide the deployment share path where it has been created.

-- To connect deployment share provide appropriate credential to connect to the share.
+- To connect to deployment share, provide appropriate credentials to connect to the claim.

-- As next step, once it’s connected to the share image build and capture will start.
-Just wait while image capture in progress.
+- Once it’s connected to the shared image, build and start as the next step.
+Just wait while the image capture is in progress.

-- Once the capture completed the new WIM file will stored in “Capture” location.
+- Once the capture is completed, the new WIM file will store in the “Capture” location.

-- Once WIM image captured, same file can be used in SCCM console to create “Operating System” package.
+- Once the WIM image is captured, the same file can be used in the SCCM console to create the “Operating System” package.